Woman wearing tank top, holding her face with her hand (MODEL)

 Facelift

-The question of age appropriateness comes up most often in relation to the classic facelift.
+The question of the appropriate age for plastic surgery comes up most often in relation to the classic facelift.
 Facelifts are typically performed on individuals who are in their 40s, 50s, and 60s.
 This is because these age groups typically begin to experience more noticeable signs of aging in the face, such as sagging skin, deep wrinkles, and jowls.
 However, age is not the only factor that determines whether someone is a good candidate for a facelift.
 Other factors that may be considered include skin elasticity, bone structure, and overall health.

 It is important to note that getting a facelift at a younger age does not necessarily guarantee better results.
 In fact, younger patients may not require as extensive of a procedure and may benefit more from non-surgical treatments like BOTOX or dermal fillers.
 On the other hand, waiting too long to undergo a facelift may make the procedure more difficult and may not produce the same dramatic results as it would have if performed earlier.